craigeowen/craigeowen.github.io/_posts/2018-04-13-Linux-Endpoint-Setup.md

 I am writing about network automation. but there is definitely a need to use end hosts.
 So given that this entire lab is virtualised it is easy to spin up end nodes as test targets.
-So this lab will prepare the groundwork by creating the linux machine hosting the ansible applicaiton, and the site linux endpoints...please refer to last weeks blog for detials of the <a href="https://craigeowen.github.io/blog/2018/04/06/Lab-environment">lab environment</a><br>
+So this lab will prepare the groundwork by creating the linux machine hosting the ansible applicaiton, and the site linux endpoints...please refer to last weeks blog for details of the <a href="https://craigeowen.github.io/blog/2018/04/06/Lab-environment">lab environment</a><br>
 <font size="5" color="blue">Linux Initial Setup</font>
 <blockquote>
    <b>Ansible admin node</b><br>